JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

 * Put temperature sensitive reagents on ice
 * Weigh on most precise balance, being careful not to get water on the tubes (will effect measurement)
   * CoA is expensive ($231/100mg bottle); don't get much more than is required.
 NADH is medium-expensive, so don't go crazy with that either.
 * Record weights measured on tube, in notebook, and in spreadsheet.
+* Add the appropriate amount of buffer based on spreadsheet calculations.

 ## Move the following items to the plate reader
 * a 50mL tube with some assay buffer